Normes de Castelló

 They may be regarded as a compromise in the sense that they respect the essence and style of Fabran guidelines, but they also allow the use of Valencian idiosyncrasies.
 They are not a set of complete orthographic norms, but a guide.
 Present standard Valencian follows approximately these recommendations, but some points are not currently considered orthographic and vice versa.
-The Acadèmia Valenciana de la Llengua has expanded upon these guidelines to the present day.
+The Acadèmia Valenciana de la Llengua (AVL) has expanded upon these guidelines to the present day.